john-cornell/bastardbench/README.md

 The project is actively under development.
 Currently, the Cryptic test suite is fully functional and includes:

-- 56 carefully crafted cryptic crossword clues - this is only a small subset of all the clues actually being run when I run Benchmark, as I'm avoiding models being trained on them
+- 56 carefully crafted cryptic crossword clues - this is only a small subset of all the clues actually being run when I run BastardBench, as I'm avoiding models being trained on them
 - Automated test execution and evaluation
 - Detailed logging of test results
 - Support for multiple LLM providers